-- 747 Unique performance measures should be developed to evaluate care to unique patient groups. - Measuring the processes and outcomes of care for pediatric and geriatric patients 136,137 or of - psychiatric care may be different than evaluating care for a myocardial infarction.
-138 - Additionally, non-English speaking patients present a challenge to regionalized emergency care
+Unique performance measures should be developed to evaluate care to unique patient groups, populations, and geographies.
+Performance measurement should take into account the logistical, budgetary, and personnel challenges of these groups, such as the many rural environments in which regionalized emergency care occurs.
+Furthermore, the care for caregivers and families should be considered, as well as the care of patients.
+For example, measuring the processes and outcomes of a total system of care for pediatric and geriatric patients^{136,137} and their caregivers, or of psychiatric care, may be different than evaluating care for a myocardial infarction.138 Additionally, non-English speaking patients present a challenge to regionalized emergency care systems: Are interpreters available to each agency within a system?
+How do ambulance-based providers communicate with non-English speaking patients?